Speculation tax on real estate — what you need to know

 • You give the property to someone else, free of charge.
 However, the person receiving the property may have to pay “gift tax.”
 Depending on the tax-exempt amount and your relationship to the person, it could turn out to be an expensive gift.

-If none of this applies to you, you will probably have to pay speculation tax when selling your property.
+If none of this applies to you, you'll probably have to pay speculation tax when selling your property.

 Selling inherited real estate: do I need to pay taxes?